SESSION MUSICIANAlternate Career Titles:

 Become a Session Musician

 A Session Musician backs another Artist during live performances or in the studio.
 He or she must be able sight read and to perform several different genres.
-Session Musicians are self-employed, so when not performing, their day-to-day administrative tasks like basic accounting, staying in contact with other Musicians about projects, and of course, practicing.
+Session Musicians are self-employed, so when not performing, they have day-to-day administrative tasks like basic accounting, staying in contact with other Musicians about projects, and of course, practicing.

 In this career, advancement means either building a greater reputation or getting a higher pay rate.
 “You can build up your network to get more sessions,” advises British Session Musician Charlotte Glasson.
 Rates vary based on the project and its budget.
 “There is a musicians union rate, but sometimes its less, but often it’s more, as you have been bought in specially,” she says.
 “Also I get more money if I play more instruments!
 I often go for £100 an hour, if not more depending on who it is for.”
 Networking is crucial to growing a career–and for branching out into film or commercial music, too.
 Glasson says, “A lot of work has come my way through a guy I met when I was 17 and in a soul band with him.
-He has recommended me for The Lost and Found Orchestra, and this has led to playing and fixing sections for the 3D films by Yes/No productions (The Last Reef, Wild Ocean., Shark 3D etc) or playing viola on the cult film A Field in England.”
+He has recommended me for The Lost and Found Orchestra, and this has led to playing and fixing sections for the 3D films by Yes/No productions (The Last Reef, Wild Ocean, Shark 3D etc) or playing viola on the cult film A Field in England.”

 Education & Training